Early-arriving fact

 In the data warehouse practice of extract, transform, load (ETL), an early fact or early-arriving fact, also known as late-arriving dimension or late-arriving data, denotes the detection of a dimensional natural key during fact table source loading, prior to the assignment of a corresponding primary key or surrogate key in the dimension table.
 Hence, the fact which cites the dimension arrives early, relative to the definition of the dimension value.
+An example could be backdating or making corrections to data.

 Handling

 Procedurally, an early fact can be treated several ways: